Cyriaque Lamar

 Tippi caught a metallic tang on the wind, cutting through the stink: the other side of the river was bleeding out.

-The rats didn’t move like animals.
-There was no ambulation, only abrasion.
-They scampered elemental, like fast erosion, trading their bodies for haste, smearing the earth just to go somewhere.
+The rats scampered elemental, like fast erosion, trading their bodies for haste, smearing the dirt just to go somewhere.

-Her fear was so real, it looped around into an uneasy transcendence:
+Her fear was so real, it looped around into transcendence.

-The rats had the shark trapped, upstream and downstream.
-They clambered over their compatriots and mobbed her, tunneling for the gills and eyes.
+The rats had the shark trapped.
+They clambered over their compatriots and mobbed the fish, tunneling for her gills and eyes, but a monster so storied does not go quietly.

 “Two minutes!”